eanplatter/react-starter/README.md

   }
 }
 ```
 This bit is our actual UI.
 We're using an `ES6` class, but we could also do the same thing with `React.createClass()`.
-There's plenty of debate on the two, but what's important is that they both have `render` methods which return something called `JSX`. `JSX` is a lot like `HTML` but with some changes.
+There's plenty of debate on the two, but what's important is that they both have `render` methods which return something called `JSX`. `JSX` is a lot like `HTML` but with a different flavor.

 ``` javascript
 render(<App />, document.getElementById('root'));
 ```
 Lastly, this piece is where we use that `render` property found in the `react-dom` library.
 In our case, this is telling Webpack where to put the `<App />` component we made (when we said `class App extends Component` we were creating a react component that could then be used like an `HTML` element: `<App />`).
 We're telling react to render our `<App />` inside the element with the ID `root`.

+And that's it!